matteozanatta/booking_webscraper/README.md

 I uploaded the whole python program I created on a Heroku server with some data you can easily visualize.
 Here you can play with it: [Booking Webscraper](https://bookingwebscraper.herokuapp.com/data-visualization).

 #### 2. You want to try just the webscraper.
 In this case, git clone this repo on your computer and command 'python app.py' on the directory to succesfully start the program.
 The webpage will be available on localhost:8050.
-Check if you need to add missing packages.
+Check if you need to install missing packages.

 #### 3. You want to try both the webscraper and the visualization tool.
 Same as the previous case.
 Unfortunately, since the program is using multithreading the host is blocking the webscraping process because it takes a while to fully load, so you can only use it in local.
-Check if you need to add missing packages.
+Check if you need to install missing packages.

 # Python Libraries used
 Webscraping was possible thanks to **BeautifulSoup** library, which provided reliable css searching algorithms to find out all the html elements in the booking.com webpages that I needed.